 1. Two generous tablespoons of salted peanut butter

-2. A few soft and gooey medjool dates (translation: naturally-sourced caramel galore!)
+2. A couple soft and gooey medjool dates (translation: naturally-sourced caramel galore!)

 Full of fruit (and the vitamins and minerals that are bound up in it!), fiber, healthy fats, and a large pinch of protein, this ice-cream is only extreme in the sense that it is located on the very far end of the healthy-dessert spectrum.

 On a final note, this ice-cream is what I imagine exists at the end of a rainbow.
 A pot of salted caramel gold.
 With a generous sprinkle of salted chocolate granola to top?
-Yes, please, Mr. Leprechaun.
+Thank you, Mr. Leprechaun.

 salted caramel peanut butter banana ice-creamPrint Recipe

 - 2 medium-large ripe & spotty bananas (pre-frozen)

 - 2 tbsps salted natural peanut butter (if yours is unsalted, simply add ~a couple pinches to taste)